Super Bowl Winning Quarterbacks

 Has Any Quarterback Won the Super Bowl with Different Teams?

 Peyton Manning was the only player to start and win Super Bowls with two different teams, doing so with both the Colts (2007) and the Broncos (2016).
-After his second Super Bowl, he announced his retirement—a fitting end for possibly the best to ever play the position.
 However, Tom Brady joined Manning in yet another amazing NFL quarterback Super Bowl stat.
-After winning six with the Patriots, Tom Brady won a seventh but with the Tampa Bay Buccaneers in 2021.
-Despite a new team, Brady's Bucs became favorites and remain there.
+After winning six with the Patriots, Brady won a seventh with the Tampa Bay Buccaneers in 2021.

-A few other quarterbacks have come close.
+Two other quarterbacks have come close to winning a Super Bowl with two teams.
 Craig Morton played in Super Bowls with both the Cowboys and Broncos but lost both.
-Kurt Warner came close, winning one Super Bowl with the Rams in 2000 and coming up just short with the Cardinals in 2009.
-Former MVP Earl Morall also lucked his way into this feat, winning as the backup quarterback to Johnny Unitas in Baltimore and Bob Griese in Miami.
-Current 49er and former Patriots backup Jimmy Garoppolo could put his name alongside Morall with a win this year.
-He won rings with the Patriots in 2015 and 2017.
+Kurt Warner was even closer, winning one Super Bowl with the Rams in 2000 but coming up short with the Cardinals in 2009.
+As for former MVP Earl Morall, he does have two Super Bowl rings with different teams - one with the Cowboys and one with the Dolphins - but was the backup in both cases (to Johnny Unitas in Baltimore and Bob Griese in Miami), seeing no action during his Super Bowl wins.

 How Many Quarterbacks Have Won the MVP and the Super Bowl in the Same Year?